rmorshea/labox/docs/src/index.md

 model = Singular(data)
 ```

-Save the data to a storage (by default the `FileStorage` in the storage registry) and
-return a record of it:
+Save the data and return a record of it:

 ```python
 import asyncio